Thuta-21/nike_tailwind/README.md

-# Nike (Tailwind CSS Practice Project)
+# 👟 Nike (Tailwind CSS Practice Project)

-•	Built with React Vite
+-  Built with React and Vite

-•	Design with Tailwind CSS
+-  Designed using Tailwind CSS

-•	Fully responsive design
+-  Fully responsive across all devices